Nissan Juke interior, tech and practicality

 It’s a good job that Apple CarPlay and Android Auto are included on all versions with a touchscreen, because Nissan’s own system isn’t quite up there with the best in class.
 There are many of the features you’d expect in a modern, youthful car, like WiFi connectivity, but the graphics look outdated and it could be quicker to respond.

 In some lights and situations, you’ll experience quite a bit of glare from the screen – in bright light, this can render the screen unreadable.
-Nissan has since fitted the newer Qashqai with a larger, more premium-looking screen, and we hope this screen will also become available in the Juke.
+Nissan has since fitted the newer Qashqai with a larger, more premium-looking screen, and we’re glad this screen has now become available in new Jukes – even if it’ll be a little while before these big-screened Jukes make it to our stores.

 Rear seat space